 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, vision therapy and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
+(As specifically described in the Medical Benefits Chart in this chapter.)
 Elective hysterectomy, tubal ligation, or vasectomy, if the primary indication for these procedures is sterilization.
-Reversal of sterilization procedures, penile prostheses (vacuum erection devices), or non-prescription contraceptive supplies.
-Acupuncture ✓ Naturopath services (uses natural or alternative treatments). ✓ Laboratory or Radiology services performed for screening purposes or in the absence of disease or symptoms. ✓ Medical treatment or any services provided in a local, state or federal government facility or agency.
-When payment under the plan is expressly required by federal or state law.
-All services, procedures, treatments, medications and supplies related to workers' compensation claims. ✓
+Reversal of sterilization procedures, penile vacuum erection devices, or non- prescription contraceptive supplies. ✓ Acupuncture $\checkmark$ Naturopath services (uses natural or alternative treatments). $\checkmark$ Laboratory or Radiology services performed for screening purposes or in the absence of disease or symptoms. ✓ (As specifically described in the Medical Benefits Chart in this chapter.)
+Medical treatment or any services provided in a local, state or federal government facility or agency. ✓ When payment under the plan is expressly required by federal or state law.
+All services, procedures, treatments, medications and supplies related to workers' compensation claims. $\checkmark$

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Physical examinations for the purpose of maintaining or obtaining employment, licenses, insurance, court hearings, travel, dietary counseling, weight reduction programs or for premarital and pre-adoption purposes and/or other non-preventive reasons.
-Abortion.
-Cases resulting in pregnancies from rape or incest or that endanger the life of the mother.
-Smoking cessation products and treatments.
-(As covered in accordance with Medicare guidelines or as specifically described as a covered service in the Medical Benefits Chart in this chapter.)
-Routine transportation. ✓ Health services received as a result of war or any act of war that occurs during the member's term of coverage under the Evidence of Coverage.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Physical examinations for the purpose of maintaining or obtaining employment, licenses, insurance, court hearings, travel, dietary counseling, weight reduction programs or for premarital and pre-adoption purposes and/or other non-preventive reasons. ✓ Abortion. ✓ Cases resulting in pregnancies from rape or incest or that endanger the life of the mother.
+Smoking cessation products and treatments. ✓ (As covered in accordance with Medicare guidelines or as specifically described as a covered service in the Medical Benefits Chart in this chapter.)
+Routine transportation. $\checkmark$ Health services received as a result of war or any act of war that occurs during the member's term of coverage under the Evidence of Coverage. $\checkmark$

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Health services for treatment of military service related disabilities provided by the Military Health Services System (including CHAMPUS or TRICARE) under which the federal government agrees to pay for the services and supplies.
-Paramedic intercept service (advanced life support provided by an emergency service entity, such as a paramedic services unit, which do not provide ambulance transport) When Medicare criteria are met.
-Optional, additional, or deluxe features or accessories to durable medical equipment, corrective appliances or prosthetics which are primarily for the comfort or convenience of the member, or for ambulation primarily in the community, including but not limited to home and car remodeling or modification, and exercise equipment.
-Immunizations for foreign travel purposes. ✓ Substance abuse detoxification and rehabilitation.
-As covered in accordance with Medicare guidelines.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Health services for treatment of military service related disabilities provided by the Military Health Services System (including CHAMPUS or TRICARE) under which the federal government agrees to pay for the services and supplies. ✓ Paramedic intercept service (advanced life support provided by an emergency service entity, such as a paramedic services unit, which do not provide ambulance transport) ✓ When Medicare criteria are met.
+Optional, additional, or deluxe features or accessories to durable medical equipment, corrective appliances or prosthetics which are primarily for the comfort or convenience of the member, or for ambulation primarily in the community, including but not limited to home and car remodeling or modification, and exercise equipment. ✓ Immunizations for foreign travel purposes. $\checkmark$ Substance abuse detoxification and rehabilitation. ✓ As covered in accordance with Medicare guidelines.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Proton beam therapy for the medically appropriate treatment of prostate cancer is a covered service.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Proton beam therapy. ✓ Proton beam therapy for the medically appropriate treatment of prostate cancer is a covered service.
 Prior authorization must be obtained for all in-network treatment in order for the proton beam therapy to be considered a covered service.
 Coverage for proton beam therapy for the treatment of prostate cancer is limited to a maximum of the Original Medicare allowable amount for conformal 3D photon beam therapy treatments for prostate cancer.
 Coverage is subject to coinsurance, including but not limited to, coinsurance for radiation therapy.
 Members are responsible for any amounts in excess of Original Medicare allowable amounts, and for any travel or other costs associated with obtaining proton beam therapy treatment of prostate cancer.